 Double check to ensure that you maintain full ownership of your data in the event that you part ways with the vendor down the line.
 Collaborate with your vendor and get your KPIs in order before you agree to a contract.
 You should have agreed upon criteria by which you evaluate how well the new software is working for you.
 Work with your vendor to determine the best key performance indicators so you can collaboratively root out any issues before they become problems.
 Continue to reassess along the lines of the agreed upon KPIs.

-The Epicor ERP system is among the most advanced, versatile and scalable ERP solutions for manufacturers.
-Epicor ERP offers full-service modules from customer relationship management to inventory and production management.
+The Sage 100 is among the most advanced, versatile and scalable ERP solutions for manufacturers.
+Sage 100 offers full-service modules from customer relationship management to inventory and production management.
 For a successful ERP experience, your manufacturing company requires more than the ERP software itself, you need an established vendor who will review your business requirements, help migrate your data and train your employees, and much more.